Douglas Blackburn

 Douglas Blackburn (6 August 1857, Southwark – 28 March 1929, Tonbridge) was an English journalist and novelist, who worked in the Transvaal and Natal between 1892 and 1908.
 He has been called "the great chronicler of the last days of the Boer republic."

 Telepathy experiments

 During 1882-1883, Blackburn with George Albert Smith took part in a series of experiments that were claimed to be genuine evidence for telepathy by members of the Society for Psychical Research.
 Blackburn later made a public confession of fraud, stating that the results had been obtained by use of a code.

 Blackburn's Confessions of a Telepathist: Thirty-Year Hoax Exposed appeared in The Daily News and the Journal of the Society for Psychical Research, 1911.
-It was re-printed in A Skeptics Handbook of Parapsychology, 1985.
+It was re-printed in A Skeptic's Handbook of Parapsychology, 1985.